pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 - ~~Text is misaligned~~
 - ~~Head collision is delayed by one~~

+- General oddness around the tick and triggering things
+    - Delay on apple sound?
-- Delay on death sound
+    - Delay on death sound?
-- Tint the apple to the different classic LPAG colours?
+- I think the game Tint the apple to the different classic LPAG colours?
 Kind of cute?
 - There's always more bug checking in the banana stand

 ## Sisyphus